futurewei-cloud/alcor-perf/benchmark/AlcorPerformanceTestReport/README.md

 ## API Test, VPC:

-The VPC test is in general very similar to the previous tests.
+The VPC test is, in general, very similar to the previous tests.
-The Biggest different is when creating VPC, each time it will have a huge keystone overhead that we cannot remove during calculation.
+The Biggest difference is when creating VPC; each time, it will have a considerable Keystone overhead that we cannot remove during calculation.
-Since the earlier tests are all within the VPC do something, then we can remove the first time overhead.
-But in this case, each VPC is stand alone, and need the entire process to be created.
-Thus why we are seeing such low QPS on creating VPC.
+Since the earlier tests are all within the VPC, then do some operation, then we can remove the first operation overhead.
+But in this case, each VPC is stand-alone and needs the entire process to be created.
+This is why we are seeing such low QPS on creating VPC.

 |       | 5 pods     | 10 pods | 15 pods    | 20 pods    | 25 pods     |
 | ----- | ---------- | ------- | ---------- | ---------- | ----------- |